 Tips to ensure this cake is extra tender, light and delicious: Make sure you cream the butter and sugar for a long time, beat well after adding each egg, don’t overmix after adding the flour, don’t overbake, and use soaked cake strips (this makes a really big difference and is easy to do).

-Serves: 12-16 (You will need three x 23cm diameter cake tins - this makes a big cake fitting for a Jubilee street party!)
+Serves: 12-16 (You will need three x 23cm diameter cake tins - this makes a big cake fitting for a Coronation street party!)

 For the Victoria sponge: